Library Fact Sheets

 Financial Management Directorate

 The Financial Management Directorate manages and executes the NTTR budget.
-They are responsible for performing detailed financial analysis to support future year budget projections, execution plan and Program Objective Memorandum inputs, and determines unfunded requirements.
+They are responsible for performing detailed financial analysis to support future year budget projections, execution plan and Program Objective Memorandum inputs, and determining unfunded requirements.
 They monitor and collect reimbursements for Major Range and Test Facility Base (MRTFB) activities from customers and Base Operations Support reimbursements from support agreements.
-The directorate manages range rate development for MRTFB facilities.
+The directorate manages the Product Service Catalog for MRTFB activities.

-The Safety Directorate is responsible for managing the commander's safety and mishap reporting programs.
-The prepare unit OPREP reports for safety.
-The safety department is organized into functional areas under the direction of the Chief of Safety, to include ground safety, weapons safety and range safety.
+The Safety Directorate is responsible for managing the commander's safety and mishap prevention programs.
+They prepare unit OPREP reports for safety.
+The safety department is organized into functional areas under the direction of the Chief of Safety, to include ground safety and range safety.

 Program Management Directorate